 Below, check out a brief excerpt from Lesson 1 of Intellectual Property Rights for Graphic Designers, a HOW U course developed by William M. Borchard.

 In this online course, Borchard takes an in-depth look at what intellectual property rights are, how you can protect your design work, how you might be infringing the design rights of another, to what extent you can use another’s designs, and practical steps you should take for protection and to avoid infringement.
-Register through this week and next to join the course beginning September 1!
+Register today, or keep reading to see the excerpt.

 Inspiration vs. Infringement

 All designers look to prior works for inspiration.
 The crucial inquiry, however, is whether the source of the inspiration has been transformed sufficiently that the new design can be considered “original” rather than “derived.”
 In making this determination, you compare the designs side-by-side or you overlay one design on the other.
 Then, you decide whether the protectable elements of the two designs are “substantially similar.”

 It is very difficult to predict the outcome of a particular claim that a later design infringes an earlier design.
 It is certain, however, that the cost of dealing with an infringement claim can be high, both in terms of interference with the continued use of the design at issue, the cost of changing it, the cost of possible lost income, and attorney’s fees.
 Accordingly, you should try to find your inspiration from several different sources, should not use elements taken from only one of them, and should retain your notes and source materials so that you can substantiate your creative process.

 There is a disconnect between the views of graphic artists and the views of judges as to what constitutes substantial similarity.
 The judicial standard that is most commonly applied is as follows:

 Whether the ordinary observer, unless he set out to detect the disparities, would be inclined to overlook them and regard the aesthetic appeal of the two works as the same.